Uninett/Argus/docs/integrations/glue-services/index.rst

     nglue-api pre-filters what to send to argus.

 .. note::
-   Open an issue to have a glue service added to this list.
+   Open an issue (`Github <https://github.com/Uninett/Argus/issues>`_) to have a glue service added to this list.
 It needs to be publicly accessible (and preferably available on PyPI) so we can check the code.
 We will link up both the source code repo (or homepage otherwise) and the PyPI-entry.

 Integrating an existing monitoring system
 =========================================